 Parents of adult child addicts should also remember that the child’s addiction is not their fault and not something that a parent can fix.
 Addiction is a disease in much the same way that diabetes is a disease, which means that it can’t be fixed with a band-aid or by punishing your child for bad behavior.
 Addiction requires professional help and treatment, and the only person who can decide for an addict to receive drug and alcohol treatment is the addict him or herself.

 When dealing with a loved one who suffers from addiction, it’s crucial to adopt a firm, resolute stance on the issue.
-We encourage you to love these individuals and to freely express that love, this cannot take the form of enabling the individual as enabling will only prolong the addiction as well as increase its severity.
+We encourage you to love these individuals and to express that love freely.
+This cannot take the form of enabling the individual as enabling will only prolong the addiction as well as increase its severity.
 Enablers act out of love, but their actions only provide a buffer between the addict and the consequences of the addict’s behavior.
 Many addicts have to hit “rock bottom” before accepting their addictions and choosing to receive professional treatment, but preventing addicts from dealing with the consequences of their addiction prevents them from getting to the point of wanting to recover.
 As such, parents should refrain from providing financial assistance to individuals and from attempting to shelter them from the consequences of addiction.

 More than half a million people die each year due to drug use.
 Your adult child or loved one doesn’t have to be another casualty of addiction.
 Call us at 8557308825 to enroll!